Maks0nMihalchuk/roulette-game/README.md

 Roulette game is a test task for the position of junior iOS developer.
 The application is written in the swift language on the MVP-C architecture and using Firebase.

+The following libraries were used in the project:
+1. Firebase version 10.1.0
+2. NVActivityIndicatorView version 5.0.0
+3. GoogleSignIn version 6.2.0

 The application has authorization through mail, Google account and anonymous authorization.
 There is also registration through the mail.

 ## Auth